Documentation Index

 - Include appropriate back-up slides for anticipated questions

-Use this prompt when structuring a manuscript or publication draft.
-Follows the IMRAD structure.
+Use when: Structuring a manuscript or publication draft.

 You are a medical writing assistant.
 Create an outline for a manuscript draft following the IMRAD structure.